Science & Philosophy Groups

 Peter Chapman

-The group leader details are only available to logged in members
+The group organiser details are only available to logged in members

 When do we meet?

-Every 4th Monday 10 – Noon at The Spaul room, Thomas Clarkson Centre.
+Every 4th Monday 9.45am – Noon at The Spaul room, Thomas Clarkson Centre.
+There is a small charge to cover the cost of room hire.

 What do we do?